debiie/Transactions/README.md

 # Transactions
-Run the file with test01
+Run the program  with test01

 test01 format
 New = create a new object of either an evenstor or a cryptocurreny